xumr0x/service-api-example/docs/readme.md

 Now you should be able to access your database from your droplets and your laptop!

-## Connect to database from your laptop
+## Step 5 - Connect to database from your laptop

 Click "Connection details" then "Flags" to see the commands for connecting using `psql`